 In short, Incoterms are the solution for an international trade problem whereby parties from different countries can interpret transport agreements differently.
 This was first recorded in 1936 and the Incoterms have been changed seven times since.
 Every 10 years they are updated or adapted to the new circumstances.
 The most recent rules are currently Incoterms 2020.

 You as a seller determine which incoterm you use.
-If you are going to ship products outside the EU, then choose your Incoterms and put them on your commercial invoice.
+If you are going to ship products outside the EU, then choose your Incoterms and put them on your commercial invoice along with your HS codes.

-When deciding your Incoterms, keep in mind that not all carriers support every one.
+When deciding your Incoterms, keep in mind that not all carriers support every term.
 So always check this with the carrier you want to ship internationally with.

 Incoterms play a major role in the international shipment of goods.
 We summarize the various functions for you: